MedMNIST/MedMNIST/README.md

 * ***Educational***: As an interdisciplinary research area, biomedical image analysis is difficult to hand on for researchers from other communities, as it requires background knowledge from computer vision, machine learning, biomedical imaging, and clinical science.
 Our data with the Creative Commons (CC) License is easy to use for educational purposes.

 Please note that this dataset is **NOT** intended for clinical use.

+# Third-Party Contributions

+***Update 2024-05-13***: [@sdoerrich97](https://github.com/sdoerrich97) released a comprehensive evaluation for MedMNIST+ covering 10 different deep learning models trained via 3 distinct training schemes across all 12 2D datasets and available image resolutions (28x28, 64x64, 128x128, and 224x224), which may be interesting for the MedMNIST community.
+Check the issue [here](https://github.com/MedMNIST/MedMNIST/issues/43).

+***Update 2024-12-20***: [@francescodisalvo05](https://github.com/francescodisalvo05) introduced MedMNIST-C, a corrupted version of the MedMNIST datasets, with modality-specific image corruptions and augmentation APIs, inspired by the ImageNet-C benchmark.
+This work is aimed at evaluating and enhancing model robustness.
+Check the issue [here](https://github.com/MedMNIST/MedMNIST/issues/63).

+***Update 2025-01-08***: [@amithjkamath](https://github.com/amithjkamath) introduced a MATLAB API for MedMNIST.
+Check the issue [here](https://github.com/MedMNIST/MedMNIST/issues/64).

 # Code Structure
 * [`medmnist/`](medmnist/):